Graduate and Professional Courses FAQ

 How do I apply for admission to a course?

 The initial stage of our application process requires you to fill out our online course application form .
 During this application you’ll be asked to select whether you are taking this course for graduate credit, which will involve additional required paperwork and fees, or as a professional training course.
-You’ll also be required to attach .pdf or .doc versions of your CV, a Personal Statement of Interest and Qualifications, and a Professional Letter of Reference.
+You’ll also be required to attach .pdf or .doc versions of your Curriculum Vita (CV), and of a Personal Statement of Interest and Qualifications.

 Your application will be reviewed to confirm that you meet admissions requirements, including any necessary prerequisites or background experience.
-If you are approved for admission, you will receive a conditional letter of acceptance; this letter may be of use when you apply to outside sources for course funding support.
-A final acceptance letter and course-specific orientation materials are sent only when proof of funding for all course costs has been received by the George Mason University Office of Continuing Professional Education (OCPE).
+If you are approved for admission, you will receive a conditional letter of acceptance (CLA); this letter may be of use when you apply to outside sources for course funding support.
+A final acceptance letter and course-specific orientation materials are sent only when proof of funding for all course costs has been received by the George Mason University Learning Solutions office (LS).
 Once you are conditionally accepted to a course, we will guide you through the next steps of the payment and registration process.

 How can I earn graduate credit as a student at Mason?